 Unfortunately, uprooting someone’s current life is rarely straightforward, especially when they’re older.
-Several questions and concerns can pop up.
-Since planning for what’s to come can help minimize the disruption, we suggest taking a step back from the situation to try to sort through the questions posed in this article.
-Make sure you have a solid footing in the first section before you move on to the next.
+Several questions and concerns can pop up, such as where they’ll live or where you’ll store items when downsizing.
+Since planning for what’s to come can help minimize the disruption, consider taking a step back from the situation to try to sort through a plan.

-We aren’t here to give you the answers, but rather make sure that you’re addressing the right questions.
+There may not be right answers, but there you can ask yourself the right questions to come up with a solution.
 Try to be flexible throughout this process.
-Realize that even if you answer a question with certainty now, things could change.
-Answer these questions as honestly as possible so that you and your parents can sustain the best quality of life possible.
-At the end of the article, we will offer some helpful advice and resources to help you and your parents get through this transition.
+Realize that even if you answer a question with certainty now, things could change later on.
+Answer these questions as honestly as possible so you and your parents can sustain the best quality of life possible.

-The only people who can answer the question of whether you should move in with your aging parents are you, your family, and your parents.
+The only people who can answer whether you should move in with your aging parents are you, your family, and your parents.
 To help make your decision easier, consider all aspects of the decision.

 It’s worth noting that deciding to live with your parents again is rarely ever a one-dimensional decision.
-People get accustomed to their routine, and adding another person or two into the mix can significantly alter living dynamics.
-The change can be extraordinarily cumbersome if the loved one requires outside care or has experienced an increased mental decline.
+People get accustomed to their routines, and adding another person or two into the mix can significantly alter living dynamics.
+The change can be extraordinarily cumbersome if the loved one requires outside care due to a disability or has experienced a mental decline.

 The best thing you can offer to yourself and your parents is a candid assessment of the situation.
-Even if a sudden illness or a financial setback seems to be forcing a decision, it’s worth exploring how that decision is going to impact you and your family for better or worse.
+Even if a sudden illness or a financial setback seems to be forcing a decision, it’s worth exploring how that decision will impact you and your family.

-Answer these important questions on whether aging parents should live with you:
+Answer these important questions on whether elderly parents should live with you:

 - How much care do my parents require?
 Will I need to hire outside help?